 To ensure the goal is relevant to you, you should observe how important it is for you and how it aligns with your business plan.
 To decide whether the goal is relevant or not you should answer these questions:

-- Is it justifying the time and efforts you put towards achieving this goal?
+- Is it justifying the time and effort you put towards achieving this goal?

 - Is this the right time for you to take up this goal?